CODE: TAKE20

 You will often see the ILD rating expressed in a range, i.e. 10 - 12, as opposed to a single number.
 This is because the ILD rating can vary slightly depending on how the memory foam has been conditioned or the environment it has been stored in prior to testing.
 Moisture and humidity are two factors that can influence the slight variation in measurement, which is why many retailers display the ILD rating in a range format.

-ERGOFLEX® memory foam mattresses have an ILD rating of 13 - 15, or more accurately, 13lbs - 15lbs - putting them in the category of medium to firm.
+Ergoflex® memory foam mattresses have an ILD rating of 13 - 15, or more accurately, 13lbs - 15lbs - putting them in the category of medium to firm.

 The Ergoflex Family